-A Nifty Nabber Pick-Up Tool with Aluminum Handle is a good gift for post surgery patients because they aren’t supposed to turn or twist while healing.
+The Nifty Nabber Pick-Up Tool with Aluminum Handle is a great gift idea!
+After surgery, patients can’t move very well.
+Turning and twisting is out of the question while healing.
 A simple grabber can help patients pick up items off the floor and at the end of the bed – or even open their mini fridge and grab a soda pop!
-After the post-op patient is more mobile, the grabber can help them reach for things from an upper shelf or cupboard.
+When the patient can move around easier, the grabber will help them reach for things from an upper shelf or cupboard.
+A grabber isn’t the most beautiful gift for patients, but it’s incredibly helpful for post-surgery healing.
+Wrapping a ribbon or bow around this gift will make it pretty as well as practical.
+You might even attach a bell to it, so your patient can ring for you when he or she needs a hand. 🙂

-The following post surgery gift ideas for people healing from surgery aren’t sexy, but they are practical and helpful.
-They’re for patients who have been discharged after surgeries as complicated as back and brain operations.
-If you’re shopping for a breast cancer survivor, read 17 Gift Ideas for Women After Breast Cancer Surgery.
+The following surgery gift ideas for people healing from surgery aren’t glamorous, but they are practical and helpful.
+They are for patients who’ve been discharged after complicated and intense surgeries, such as bone, back, and brain operations.
+If you’re looking for gift ideas for chemotherapy or breast cancer survivors, read 17 Gift Ideas for Women After Breast Cancer Surgery.

-This list of gifts don’t include the obvious magazines, books, or funny movies to help back patients stay happy.
-Nor do they include bouquets of flowers, chocolates, or gift baskets – though those can all be good gifts for post surgery healing and recovery!
+This list of gifts doesn’t include magazines, books, or funny movies to help patients heal because those are the tried-and-true ideas.
+Nor do they include bouquets of flowers, chocolates, or gift baskets – though those can be good gifts for post-surgery healing and recovery.
 I wanted to go beyond the typical “get well soon” gift ideas, and help patients heal from serious surgeries.

 A Mini Fridge to make post surgery healing more convenient

-A Mini Fridge for ice, water, and juice is a thoughtful, practical post-op surgery recovery gift.
+A Mini Fridge for ice, water, and juice is a thoughtful, practical post-operative recovery gift.
 Whether the patient is healing from a mastectomy or a spine fusion, a tonsilectomy or a laparoscopy, she can’t get out of bed and run up and down the stairs during recovery.

 Grocery, gas, or Amazon gift cards

-An Amazon Gift Card is a good post surgery gift idea because patients won’t be out shopping for groceries, toiletries, or other necessary items.
+An Amazon Gift Card is a good post surgery gift idea because patients can’t leave home to go shopping for groceries, toiletries, or other necessary items.
 This gift doesn’t focus on helping a patient heal from surgery as much as help ease the stress of being off work and not having an income.

-People recovering from back surgery may not be able to go back to work for awhile, and thus may struggle financially.
-A practical gift card – not one from Starbucks or iTunes – can help ease the financial pressure of healing from back surgery.
+People recovering from back surgery may not be able to go back to work for awhile, and may struggle financially.
+Not to mention the bills from the hospital, pharmacy, doctor’s office or other medical suppliers!
+A practical gift card – not one from Starbucks or iTunes – can help ease the financial pressure of healing from surgery.

 A memory foam gift for post operation sleep

-A Shredded Memory Foam Pillow with Bamboo Cover by Coop Home Goods – Made in the USA is a custom mold pillow to meet post surgery needs because it’s effective for all sleep positions.
+A Shredded Memory Foam Pillow with Bamboo Cover by Coop Home Goods – Made in the USA is a custom pillow that will meet post-surgery needs.
+It’s an even better gift than the neck pillow because it’ll mold to the patient’s head, neck and shoulders.
+This makes it effective for all sleep positions, which is crucial for post-operative healing.

-This pillow allows for greater ventilation and promotes proper alignment for deeper sleep through the night.
+This pillow also allows for greater ventilation and promotes proper alignment for deeper sleep through the night.
+Believe me, sleep is the most precious gift you can give a patient after surgery.
+Good sleep doesn’t just help patients recover, it also improves mood, energy, and spirits.

 Help sleeping after surgery